-Anya Klepikov is a set and costume designer.
-Born on the Crimean Peninsula, Anya immigrated to Boston as a teenager.
-After earning her MFA in Design from the Yale School of Drama, Anya moved to NYC and formed a collaboration with director/playwright Preston Lane, designing The Glass Menagerie, Kingdom of Earth, Dial M for Murder, A Doll’s House, and Radiunt Abundunt at Triad Stage, NC.
-Fifteen collaborations with director Mike Donahue, which began in grad school, include Moscow, Cheryomushki!
-(Chicago Opera Theater), Uncle Vanya (Weston Playhouse), The Who’s Tommy (Yale Cabaret), and their winning production proposal for Ainadamar, selected for Opera America’s Director-Designer Showcase.
-As a guest artist at Princeton University’s Lewis Center for the Arts 2009-2017, Anya’s designs include Troy: After and Before, Alice: A New Play, Der Bourgeois Bigwig, Eugene Onegin, Eyes Up High in the Redwood Tree, and Great Expectations with director Tim Vasen.
+Anya Klepikov is a scenic and costume designer for theater, opera, and dance.
+Born on the Crimean Peninsula, Anya arrived on the shores of Boston as a teenage refugee from the former USSR.
+After earning her MFA in Design from the Yale School of Drama, she formed long-standing collaborations with directors Preston Lane (The Glass Menagerie, Kingdom of Earth, Dial M for Murder, A Doll’s House, Radiunt Abundunt, Midsummer Night’s Dream and Who’s Afraid of Virginia Woolf? at Triad Stage, NC), Mike Donahue (collaborations include Moscow, Cheryomushki! , Uncle Vanya, Who’s Afraid of Virginia Woolf, The Who’s Tommy, Bacchae, Recess, God is a DJ, Electronic City, Brandt, and As You Like It), and the late Tim Vasen (Troy: After and Before, Alice: A New Play, Der Bourgeois Bigwig, Eugene Onegin, Eyes Up High in the Redwood Tree, and Great Expectations).

-Anya has collaborated on devised work with Tea Alagic, Anna Jones, Steven Bogart, and Amanda Palmer, also production-designing Amanda’s live statue TRUTH & CONSEQUENCES at the NY Public Library.
+Anya has collaborated on devised work with Tei Blow (recently ENTRY at the Baryshnikov Arts Center), Laurel Atwell, Tea Alagic, Anna Jones, Steven Bogart, and Amanda Palmer, also production-designing Amanda’s live statue TRUTH & CONSEQUENCES in front of the NY Public Library.